ovavourakis/MRIArtefactDetection/inference/README.md

 This will output the raw predictions as a `csv`, where each row contains all predictions for the same image volume.

-**GE: It would be helpful to have this output for a realistic dataset.**
+**GE: It would be helpful to have this output for a realistic dataset, along with the binary ground-truth (artefact/no) for each image volume.**